sapegin/washingcode-book/manuscript/010_Header.md

 In the **Divide and conquer, or merge and relax** chapter, we talk about splitting code into functions and modules, when is the right time to introduce an abstraction, and when it’s better to wait.

-In the **Don’t make me think** chapter, we talk about all the different ways programmers like to write clever code and why we should avoid it as much as possible.
+In the **Don’t make me think** chapter, we talk about all the different ways programmers like to write clever code, and why we should avoid it as much as possible.

-In the **Code style** chapter, we talk about code styles and which ones are actually improving readability and which are just opinions and don’t matter much.
+In the **Code style** chapter, we talk about code styles: which ones are actually improving readability and which are just opinions that don’t matter much.

-In the **Other techniques** chapter, we talk about everything else that didn’t fit into the nine chapters.
+In the **Other techniques** chapter, we talk about everything else that didn’t fit into other chapters.

 The last four chapters are about tooling:

 In the **Lint your code** chapter, we talk about how linters can help us maintain consistent and modern codebase, and promote some of the techniques discussed in the previous chapters.

-In the **Autoformat your code** chapter, we talk about how autoformatting tools can make our lives much easier by automatic code formatting.
+In the **Autoformat your code** chapter, we talk about how tools can make our lives much easier by formatting code for us.

 In the last chapter, **Learn your code editor**, we talk about different techniques for _editing_ code and customizing our environment to make our work more efficient and less tiring.